pranav-ap/blog/content/posts/Statistics and Probability Theory/discrete-probability-distributions.md

 A **bernoulli trial** is a random experiment with exactly two possible outcomes, "success" and "failure".
 The probability of success is the same every time the experiment is conducted.

-A random variable $X$ describing a Bernoulli trial is given by,
+The PMF of a random variable $X$ describing a Bernoulli trial is given by,

 $$
 P(X = x) = p_X(x) =